sfwydyc/my-rocketqa/README.md

 ## Examples

-With the examples below, developers can run RocketQA models or their own checkpoints.
+Following the examples below, you can run RocketQA models and your own checkpoints.

 ###  Run RocketQA Model
-To run RocketQA models, developers should set the parameter `model` in 'load_model()' method with RocketQA model name return by 'available_models()' method.
+To run RocketQA models, you should set the parameter `model` in 'load_model()' method with RocketQA model name return by 'available_models()' method.

 ```python
 import rocketqa